TopanOana/TopanOana/README.md

 ## Hi there 👋

+I'm Oana, an avid learner.
+I'm a cybersecurity masters student at Babes-Bolyai University and an Android developer at Garmin.

+Currently I love working on Android and I'm keen to learn Android Automotive.
+I also love cybersec and machine learning.

+Have fun around here!
 <!--
 **TopanOana/TopanOana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.